Career outlook

 • Awareness of the role of culture in shaping the reactions and perceptions of others

-• Creating original arguments and assertions based on evidence; critically evaluate evidence based-claims made by others
+• Creating original arguments and assertions based on evidence to critically evaluate evidence based-claims made by others

 Careers in anthropology